-The tree will be just as much majestic: 28 meter high, the red spruce comes from Andalo, in Trentino region of Italy.
+The tree was just as much majestic: 28 meter high, the red spruce came from Andalo, in Trentino region of Italy.

-Both Christmas tree and nativity have been inaugurated at the Vatican on 10 December and will remain in St. Peter’s Square until the feast of the Lord’s Baptism on 10 January.
+Both Christmas tree and nativity had been inaugurated at the Vatican on 10 December and remained in St. Peter’s Square until the feast of the Lord’s Baptism on 10 January 2022.

 Looking for a new Nativity scene for your household?
 Browse below our selection of hand-carved wooden and resin nativities from Italy.